-Application 1342.5 is a resubmission (6th iteration) seeking public funding for a gene expression profiling test, Oncotype DX®, for patients with breast cancer.
-The test generates a Recurrence Score® (RS) that is used to predict the likelihood of breast cancer recurrence and the potential benefit of also receiving adjuvant chemotherapy for surgically treated patients with early-stage invasive breast cancer receiving adjuvant hormone therapy.
+Application 1342.5 is a resubmission seeking public funding for a gene expression profiling test, Oncotype $DX^{\circledast}$ , for patients with breast cancer.
+The test generates a Recurrence Score (RS) that is used to predict the likelihood of breast cancer recurrence and the potential benefit of also receiving adjuvant chemotherapy for surgically treated patients with early-stage invasive breast cancer receiving adjuvant endocrine therapy.

-ESC noted the resubmission includes two therapeutic claims:
+ESC noted the resubmission included two therapeutic claims: